The issue: Windows 7 Startup Repair Loop

 If you encounter startup repair loop, reinstalling Windows 7 can certainly fix this problem.
 If you do mind the time wasted on installing and configuring Windows and programs, you can use the methods in the following to solve this problem.
 Since the cause of this problem varies on different situation, you may need to try more than one solutions to get it right.

 Most solutions will require the use of the Windows setup CD or DVD.
 If you no longer have the installation media, a system repair disc can also help you make it.
-You can scroll down to access the tutorial to learn how to create system repair disc.
+Please create system repair disc in Windows 7 first.
+Then, let's learn how to fix the Startup Repair infinite loop error.

 Solution 1: Disable Automatic Restart